Guilty by a Ruby Necklace

 Without a word, she lunged.
 Her hands slammed hard into my shoulders.

-"You filthy bitch!" the woman screamed from the sidewalk, her face contorted with rage.
+"You filthy bitch!" the woman screamed from the sidewalk.
 "You deserve to die for what you did to that kid!"

 She turned and marched away into the darkness.